How To Implement Custom Hash Functions For User Defined Types In Stdunordered Map In C++ Tpoint Te - C++ Programming Tutorial

 • Balance Both Complexity and Performance: Aim for a hash function that balances hashing quality and computational efficiency.

-Step 3: Allow std::unordered_map to use the hash function
+Step 3: Enable std::unordered_map to utilize the hash function

-Let us take an example to illustrate the custom hash function for user-defined in std::unordered_map in C++.
+Let's consider a scenario to demonstrate the customized hash function for user-defined types within the std::unordered_map container in C++.

 Example